 For several decades during the mid-20th century, manufacturers thought asbestos to be the ideal material for flexible duct connectors.
 Naturally occurring asbestos fibers are durable and practically fireproof, yet flexible enough to be woven into fabric, and they could be sourced cheaply from North American mines.

 Once the dangers of asbestos exposure became understood by the American public, manufacturers began to use other materials for flexible duct connectors.
-Unfortunately, many old buildings still contain degrading asbestos materials, and the tradesmen who worked with these materials in the past bear the risk of developing asbestos-related diseases in the present.
+Unfortunately, many old buildings still contain degrading asbestos materials, and the tradesmen who worked with these materials in the past bear the risk of developing mesothelioma or other asbestos-related diseases in the present.

 Our Patient Advocates can answer your questions about asbestos exposure and help you find a top attorney.